yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/react-native.md

 ### V2 bot

-You can enable V2 bot by setting the version by calling `setVersion()` method.
+You can enable V2 bot by calling `setVersion()` method.
 Default value is 1

 ```javascript
 YMChat.setVersion(2);